swavyxltd/mos-live/docs/PAYMENT_FAILURE_HANDLING.md

-# Payment Failure Handling - What Happens When Organizations Can't Pay
+# Payment Failure Handling - What Happens When Organisations Can't Pay

-This document explains the complete flow of what happens when an organization's payment fails.
+This document explains the complete flow of what happens when an organisation's payment fails.

 ---

 ## Overview

-When an organization's payment fails, the system has a **grace period** (default: 14 days) before taking action.
+When an organisation's payment fails, the system has a **grace period** (default: 14 days) before taking action.
 The system is designed to be forgiving but will eventually suspend accounts that don't pay.

 ---